 Education

-Ph.D. candidate in Computer Science, CMU.
+Ph.D. in Computer Science

-Tom Mitchell is my advisor.
+Tom Mitchell was my advisor.

-M.Eng. in Computer Science, MIT (2009).
+M.Eng. in Computer Science

 Henry Lieberman was my thesis advisor and Saman Amarasinghe was my academic advisor.